home and

 • 9 November 2001.
 North Korea and South Korea restart talks yet again.
 BBC Coverage.

 • November 2001 to April 2002.
 The same games continue amongst North Korea, South Korea, Japan, the USA, and other countries.
 Several agreements are signed, envoys are exchanged, and meetings are held but talks go through on-again, off-again shenanigans.
 Military exercises, defectors and President Bush immaturely terming North Korea "evil" add to the diplomatic complications.
 In April 2002, food shortages again plague North Korea amid a lack of donations from the international community.
-As well, the World Health Organisation (WHO), which had opened a permanent office in North Korea in November, started an anti-malaria programme following a resurgence of the disease.
+As well, the World Health Organization (WHO), which had opened a permanent office in North Korea in November, started an anti-malaria programme following a resurgence of the disease.

 • June 2002.
 Amongst continuing hopes and setbacks for Korean diplomacy, North Korea informs South Korea about their plans to control water levels at a dam which South Korea had suggested could break causing cross-border flooding.
 US Water News writes: